 - Saturday/Sunday: 8 AM GMT, 12 PM GMT, 4 PM GMT

-The four separate starting slots are scheduled to fit in with different time zones across the world that racers could be bound by.
+The four separate starting slots are scheduled to fit in with different time zones across the world:

-- The early morning GMT splits are perfect for drivers in the Asian/Australasian regions
+- Saturday morning for the the Asian/Australasian regions

 The Spa 24 Hours is set up as a team event with a minimum driver number of two per squad, and a maximum of 16 runners per outfit.